Self-Esteem: A Help Guide

 Low self-esteem is not a mental disorder per se.
 You do not need a doctor to give you a diagnoses, and you can usually diagnose it yourself.

-But if you feel your low self-esteem is making it difficult to function in your everyday life it is recommended to seek the help of a health care professional like a counsellor or psychotherapist.
+But if you feel your low self-esteem is making it difficult to function in your everyday life it is recommended to seek the help of a health care professional like a counsellor or psychotherapist (you can find a counsellor who deals with self-esteem here.
 You can see a professional privately, or talk to your GP who can refer you to an NHS-based provider.
 A mental health professional can help you identity why you have low self-esteem and show you ways to move towards a sense of worth.

 Low self-esteem can be related to other mental health conditions and a professional can diagnose if yours is connected to depression, anxiety, or self-harm, or disorders like anorexia, bulimia, binge-eating disorder, borderline personality disorder and avoidant personality disorder.

 A lack of self-worth can make all areas of life difficult, making it hard to set and achieve goals that move your forward or take on new challenges that make life interesting.